machineagency/sonication_station/README.md

    ]
 }
 ```
+Here, the protocol contains one important field *protocol*, which is a list of operations that will be executed sequentially.
 So far, only one operation **sonicate_well**, is implemented. the options are as follows:
 * **deck_index:** the deck index of the plate
 * **row_letter:** the row index on the plate, indicated by letter